Beardyman: Viral videos

 Beardyman often incorporates humour into his act.
 He has impersonated Elvis, dressed as a monkey on stage at Bestival, and once posed as an Austrian climate change lecturer, "Professor Bernhard Steinerhoff", before breaking into his set, with over 2 million views on YouTube.
 He also features in the Funky Sage ring tones in which he plays a floating head who beatboxes and gives good advice.
 His video "Kitchen Diaries" which features him combining beatboxing with cooking has been viewed more than 5 million times on YouTube.
 "Kitchen Diaries" also makes an appearance in South Coast, a Brighton-based documentary about hip hop in the UK.

 Vocal abilities

 Beardyman is known for his eclectic array of vocal techniques, which include beatboxing, singing, rapping, overtone singing, scat singing, instrument/sound mimicry and voice impressions.

-Since 2020 Darren has voiced Love Monster on the show of the same name on CBeebies.
+Since 2020 he has voiced Love Monster on the show of the same name on CBeebies.